TinyikoS/TinyikoS/README.md

 ### 🌸 About Me

 Hi there!
-I'm **Tinyiko Siwele**, a second-year Bachelor of Computing student with a love for all things tech and design.
+I'm **Tinyiko Siwele**, a Bachelor of Computing student with a love for all things tech and design.
 I'm **eager to learn**, grow, and challenge myself in every step of my journey.
 I enjoy building things that are not only smart but also visually engaging.
 My journey is driven by creativity, curiosity, and a love for blending logic with art.